SapitoSucio/froggo-guides/docs/script_commands.md

 "Poring,50" for a name will spawn a monster with name Poring and level 50.

-Amount is the amount of monsters that will be spawned when this command is executed, it is affected by spawn rates in 'battle_athena.conf'.
+Amount is the amount of monsters that will be spawned when this command is executed, it is affected by spawn rates in `battle_athena.conf`.

 Delay1 and delay2 control monster respawn delays - the first one is the fixed base respawn time, and the second is random variance on top of the base time.